 In 2005, Ouagadougou’s Municipality donated a 1,600 sqm site to Voix de Femmes, a local NGO defending Women’s Rights.
-AIDOS—an Italian NGO fighting for women’s sexual and reproductive rights and health rights in the global South—brought funding from the European Community and the Italian Democratic party to build a counseling and educational center.
+AIDOS—an Italian NGO fighting for women’s health rights in the global South—brought funding from the European Community and the Italian Democratic party to build a counseling and educational center.

-FARE studio designed the Center and supervised the construction work pro-bono.
-It includes training facilities in which the local NGO Voix de Femmes raises legal and sexual awareness and support facilities where Voix de Femmes provides health screenings and psychological help.
+FARE studio designed the Center and supervised the construction works pro-bono.
+The Center includes training facilities where the local NGO Voix de Femmes raises legal and sexual awareness and provides health screenings and psychological help.

 WOMENS’ RIGHTS & FGM

 The reduction of Female Genital Mutilations (FGM) in the neighborhood was among the expected outcomes of the Center’s services.
 FGM is the ritual removal of some external female genitalia.
 According to UNICEF, 76 percent of women in Burkina Faso aged 15-49 have undergone FGM.
-The majority of the girls undergo FGM before the age of five, with prevalence ranging from 22 percent to 87 percent depending on ethnicity.
+The majority of the girls are subjected to FGM before the age of five, with prevalence ranging from 22 percent to 87 percent, depending on ethnicity.

-The practice is rooted in gender inequality, attempts to control women’s sexuality, and ideas about purity, modesty, and beauty.
+The practice is rooted in gender inequality, attempts to control women’s sexuality and ideas about purity, modesty, and beauty.
 It is usually initiated and carried out by women who fear that their daughters and granddaughters will suffer social exclusion if they refuse the mutilation.
 FGM causes long-term severe physical and psychological health consequences, including post-traumatic stress disorder, depression, anxiety, and reduced sexual desire and satisfaction.
-Higher neonatal deaths occur among babies born to mothers who have experienced FGM, and mothers can experience obstetric complications.
+Higher neonatal deaths occur among babies born to mothers who have experienced FGM.

 Project Architect: Riccardo Vannucci